Chonne/algolia-mvc/README.md

                 Require all denied
         </Directory>

-        SetEnv APP_ENV dev
-        SetEnv APP_NAME AlgoliaMVC

         <Directory "/var/www/html/web">
-                Options Indexes FollowSymLinks
+                Options -Indexes
                 Require all granted

-                # Contents copied from Symfony 2's main .htaccess and adapted
-                RewriteEngine on

-                # Sets the HTTP_AUTHORIZATION header removed by apache
-                RewriteCond %{HTTP:Authorization} .
-                RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]

-                # If the requested filename exists, simply serve it.
-                # We only want to let Apache serve files and not directories.
-                RewriteCond %{REQUEST_FILENAME} -f
-                RewriteRule .? - [L]

-                # Rewrite all other queries to the front controller.
-                RewriteRule .? %{ENV:BASE}/index.php [L]
+                FallbackResource /index.php
         </Directory>
 </VirtualHost>
 ```

+If you're using a managed host that doesn't allow you to set your own virtual hosts, make sure your subdomain's root is the `web` folder and that it supports `.htaccess` files.

 #### Dockerfile

-All the libs aren't mandatory, it's just an example.
-Note that a virtualhost conf and php.ini files should be available in the same folder for this to work.
+Note that a virtualhost conf file should be available in the same folder for this to work.

 See the docker compose file to launch it.